goatcorp/faq/debug.md

 ## Configuring Visual Studio

 Before you will start debugging, you will need to perform some configuration.
-Launch Visual Studio.
-It will ask you to log in; you may do so or skip - it doesn't matters.
+Launch Visual Studio and it will prompt you to log in, you may do so or skip.

 Select "Continue without code" on starting screen.